JoergDF/MobileTiltMouse/AppAndroid/README.md

 2. Build and run the app on your phone.
 The app will automatically connect to the server.
 3. Use your phone's motion to control the mouse cursor.

+## Client certificate

+The creation of the self-signed client certificate of the QUIC connection is described in the [certificate section of the server](../server/README.md#self-signed-certificates).

 ## Acknowledgements